What is PCI Compliance?

 In addition to the servers being PCI compliant (which HostGator handles for you), the credit card associations and networks also require that you use SSL whenever you transmit credit card information, such as the card number, cardholder's name, expiration date, CVV code, etc. (such as when a customer enters their credit card on your shopping cart order form or payment page).
 This is an important part of making your website PCI compliant.

-Please refer to our article on What is SSL / Secure Certificate? for more details on why and when you would need an SSL Certificate and our article on How do I obtain an SSL Certificate? for details on how to purchase one.
+Please refer to our article on What is an SSL Certificate? for more details on why and when you would need an SSL Certificate and our article on How Do I Purchase an SSL and What Type Is It? for details on how to purchase one.

 Shopping Cart / Order Page / Website Coding